18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 ### Objective #1: You will assess the state of digital services provided by the Federal Government, and work to align strategies and practice; conferring with key government/private officials and top experts in the field.

-- You will analyze and scope the technical and policy requirements needed to implement complex digital solutions.
+- You will analyze and scope the technical and policy requirements needed to implement complex digital solutions
-- You will leverage your experience deploying high-quality, user centric platforms and services to lead major initiatives.
+- You will leverage your experience deploying high-quality, user centric platforms and services to lead major initiatives
-- You will apply forward thinking design and development principles to product development and project management such as lean start-up, user centered design and agile.
+- You will apply forward thinking design and development principles to product development and project management such as lean start-up, user centered design and agile

 ### Objective #2: You will conceive/recommend projects/strategies to advance the state of the art in the specialty area.

-- You will consult on systems and policy proposals, and provide technical policy and programmatic guidance to the government.
+- You will consult on systems and policy proposals, and provide technical policy and programmatic guidance to the government
-- You will demonstrate thought leadership, contributing best practices in a variety of technologies and principles.
+- You will demonstrate thought leadership, contributing best practices in a variety of technologies and principles
-- You will translate business problems into technology solutions that draw on current and emergent tools and technologies.
+- You will translate business problems into technology solutions that draw on current and emergent tools and technologies

 ### Objective #3: You will utilize an entrepreneurial mindset, technology acumen, and strong communication skills in order to drive projects from ideation to completion.

-- You have the ability to present sensitive recommendations to higher authority and to articulate positions/policy of vast technical complexity.
+- You have the ability to present sensitive recommendations to higher authority and to articulate positions/policy of vast technical complexity
-- You possess knowledge of and expertise in driving and implementing technology solutions from concept to market that overcome significant challenges resulting from complex bureaucratic environments or technically difficult problems.
+- You possess knowledge of and expertise in driving and implementing technology solutions from concept to market that overcome significant challenges resulting from complex bureaucratic environments or technically difficult problems
-- You have a high degree of emotional intelligence, are a quick study, and intuitively know what needs to get done to deliver with integrity, ensuring compliance at all levels.
+- You have a high degree of emotional intelligence, are a quick study, and intuitively know what needs to get done to deliver with integrity, ensuring compliance at all levels

 ## Basic Information